standardese/standardese/README.md

 ```

 * `output_section {name}` - Generates a little section comment in the synopsis above the entity.
-This is implictly used for member groups with the group name as output section name.
+This is implictly used for member groups with the group name as output section name,
+if the option `output.show_group_output_section` is `true` (the default).
 Given the following input:
 ```cpp
 /// Some int getter.